KevinBian107/KevinBian107.github.io/README.md

 ## Homogenous Ensemble Learning on Highly Imbalanced Data
 [Website to Project](https://kevinbian107.github.io/ensemble-imbalanced-data/)

-Training on large corpus of recipe data from [here](https://drive.google.com/file/d/1kIbMz6jlhleiZ9_3QthmUnifoSds_2EI/view) to analyze the "essential component" of each user's textual input (detecting user preference) by differnt Natural NLP methods (feature egineering, TF-IDF, and word2vec similarity), then building a **Homogenous Ensemble Learning** system using Random Forest to predict user preference (highly unbalanced in this data set) and pushing a step furtehr to building a **Reconmander System**.
+Training on large corpus of recipe data from [here](https://drive.google.com/file/d/1kIbMz6jlhleiZ9_3QthmUnifoSds_2EI/view) to analyze the "essential component" of each user's textual input (detecting user preference) by differnt Natural NLP methods (feature egineering, TF-IDF, and word2vec similarity), then building a **Homogenous Ensemble Learning** system using Random Forest to predict user preference (highly unbalanced in this data set) and pushing a step furtehr to building a reconmander system.

 ## Essential Algorithms for Data Science
 _Currently Developing_